The rise of the internet has brought about a rise in gig economy jobs, and this trend is not going to fade any time soon.

 You can also advertise your services on Fiverr and get hired directly by clients if they find your gig and choose to work with you.
 These tests usually take 10-20 minutes to complete and pay $5-$15 per test, depending on the company.

 13. Micro Jobs

 Many businesses and individuals need help with small tasks known as “micro jobs”, and they outsource these tasks to remote workers via mobile apps or websites.

 These small tasks can be anything from entering data into a computer system, transcribing short audio files, scanning bar codes of products, writing short reviews on products or services, tagging photographs online, searching the web, online research, evaluating search engine results, mystery shopping, and more.

 We have lots of micro job apps out there offering money to remote workers.
-Let’s have a look at a few good ones.
+Let’s have a look at a few of the best gig apps.